Section: Safety and Security

 Additional Information and Assistance

 Any person desiring additional information and assistance regarding this policy or the Hazardous Chemical Information Act should contact the Department of Environmental Health and Safety (ext.
-8475) or view our web site at EH & S.
+8475) or view our web site at Environmental Heath and Safety.

 Submitted by: Environmental Health and Safety